Location, location, location!

 There are several lodging options, from camper cabins in Colter Bay and historic cottages at Jenny Lake Lodge to a full-service resort at Jackson Lake Lodge to an honest-to-goodness dude ranch, the Triangle X Ranch.
 And Triangle X is the only lodging open in the park in winter!

 No matter where and how you choose to stay while on vacation in Jackson Hole, the Teton Range watches over you — so really any choice is the right choice.

-TIP: Whether staying in a motel or camping, remember that it can be difficult to find a room or tent site during the busiest six to 10 weeks of summer from the first of July to mid-August, so make your reservations for the Grand Teton National Park campgrounds at least six months in advance.
+TIP: Whether staying in a motel or camping, remember that it can be difficult to find a room or tent site during the busiest six to 10 weeks of summer from the first of July to mid-August, so you have to make your reservations for the Grand Teton National Park campgrounds at least six months in advance.